rogeriog/pGNN/README.md

 pGNN offers multiple types of feature extraction tools to provide flexibility for various use cases:

 - **MVLFeaturizer**: The `MVLFeaturizer` provides features extracted from various pretrained MEGNet models.
 These models have been trained on diverse datasets and offer reliable features for a wide range of properties.
-Users can choose between different intermediate layers to extract features with either a 16-neuron or 32-neuron configuration.
+Users can choose between different intermediate layers to extract features from the regression head of the MEGNet models with either a 16-neuron or 32-neuron configuration.

 - **CustomMEGNetFeaturizer**: The `CustomMEGNetFeaturizer` allows users to load custom models from the custom\_models/ directory.
 These models can incorporate encoded chemical information derived from extensive featurizers such as MatMiner (l-MM, `MatMinerEncoded\_v1` model) and Orbital Field Matrix (l-OFM, `OFMEncoded\_v1` model), providing tailored feature extraction for diverse use cases.